About the HFAS

 History

 The Harlem Fine Arts Show (HFAS) is the largest traveling African Diasporic art show in the United States.
-Since its inception in 2009, HFAS has had over 80,000+ visitors, traveled to 10+ cities as well as showcased 100+ artists and galleries.
+Since its inception in 2009, HFAS has had over 80,000+ visitors, traveled to 10+ cities and showcased 100+ artists and galleries.

-As the largest traveling African Diasporic art show in the United States, HFAS prides itself on its uncanny ability to bring people of all different backgrounds together to celebrate fine arts of the African Diaspora.
-Inspired by the Harlem Renaissance, HFAS provides a platform for African Diasporic visionaries as well as American visual artists to exhibit and sell their artwork.
-The Harlem Fine Arts Show has also created economic empowerment, educational opportunities, and professional recognition within the multicultural community.
+HFAS brings people of every background together to celebrate fine arts of the African Diaspora.
+Inspired by the Harlem Renaissance, HFAS provides a platform for African Diasporic visionaries as well as American visual artists to exhibit and sell their artwork while creating economic empowerment, educational opportunities, and professional recognition within the multicultural community.

 As the Harlem Fine Arts Show honors its past and embraces the history of now, HFAS will continue to impact communities and shape the future of the fine art world.